austinreadhoff/rolladex/project.md

 ## Backlog

 ### PF2E
-- pf2e has been ignored since 0.3.1, Generally update and bring up to speed with improvements
-- Do feats and equipment need to be full catalogs?
-- Spellbook logic should be different from 5e to account for duplicate prepped spells in slots.
-Maybe even separate spontaneous/prepared UX
+- "Add to Spellbook" logic should be different from 5e to account for duplicate prepped spells in slots.
+Maybe even separate spontaneous/prepared UX?
+Whole spell list should be probably be rethought
 - Replace parens in spell names, to allow more spell note delimiters (fix spells.ts and character.hasSpell, see 5e)
+    - Remove link text from spells as well
 - Action icons
-- Remove link text from spells

 ### 5E
 - Show a count of how many spells are currently prepared